Latest Music and Videos

 I have published five studio releases: The Final Scene | Atlum Schema LP | One World Less | Year 0 | Arrow of Time EP

-Over the years he has played a number of great shows with a variety of lineups, and a diverse range of artists such as The Enemy, Noah and the Whale, Lanterns on the Lake, Two Door Cinema Club, Post War Years, David Knopfler, Duke Special, Cocknbullkid, and Son of Dave to name a few.
-Such an eclectic selection of artists shows just how difficult it is to pigeonhole the unique sound that Andy has developed with his haunting and rich post-rock soundscapes.
+Over the years I've shared a stage with The Enemy, Noah and the Whale, Lanterns on the Lake, Two Door Cinema Club, Post War Years, David Knopfler, Duke Special, Cocknbullkid, and Son of Dave.

 The PresentThe Arrow of Time EP is my 5th studio release.
 It has reflected my side gig as an undertaker, and is seasoned with a rawness and vulnerability that I've experienced in my life over the past few years.
 It is a concept that brings together both personal reflections at the same time as asking questions about the state of the world more widely.

 I reunited with Ben Munday (guitars and bass), Luke Roberts (drums), and Claire Russell (trumpet), and recorded the EP with John Rivers at Woodbine Street Studio.